Grains are a staple in most traditional diets, but a growing number of people are cutting out this food group.

 For example, celiac disease is an autoimmune disorder that affects around 1% of the Western population.
 It causes your body to mistake gluten, a protein in wheat, as a threat, sending your immune system into overdrive (

-This can lead to gut inflammation, which in turn can cause severe nutrient deficiencies and other digestive issues.
+This can lead to gut inflammation, which in turn can cause severe nutrient deficiencies and other digestive concerns.
 People with celiac disease must exclude all gluten-containing grains from their diet (

 Similarly, some people are allergic to wheat and must avoid all foods containing it.
 Others may be intolerant to gluten or other compounds in grains despite not having celiac disease or a wheat allergy. (

-People with such a gluten intolerance commonly report symptoms like stomach pain, bloating, constipation, diarrhea, eczema, headaches, or fatigue when eating grains and may benefit from excluding them from their diet (
+People with such a non-celiac gluten sensitivity commonly report symptoms like stomach pain, bloating, constipation, diarrhea, eczema, headaches, or fatigue when eating grains and may benefit from excluding them from their diet (

 Finally, in a 6-week study in people with inflammatory bowel disease (IBD), following a grain-free diet improved symptoms in 73% of participants (